How to do Biometric Screening in 2022: The Complete Guide

-Finding people with elevated health risks and helping them adopt and maintain healthy behaviors is the key to lowering chronic disease prevalence and early death.
+Finding people with elevated health risks and helping them adopt and maintain healthy behaviors is the key to lowering chronic disease prevalence and increasing the average life expectancy.

-Wellness programs that can help individuals identify their health risks and improve their health behaviors will have a direct impact on the length and quality of life of their employees.
+Wellness programs that can help individuals identify their health risks and improve their health behaviors by encouraging and providing biometric screenings will have a direct impact on the length and quality of life of their employees.